 One technique to allow the server to send messages to a client is long polling.
 In our cloudlet implementation, the server sends messages to the client about application deployment progress using this technique.
 Long polling emulates a server push mechanism: an HTTP request is not served immediately but “held back” by the server.
 When the server needs to send a message to the client, it responds to this held-back request.
 As soon as the client receives the response it immediately initiates a new request that is then held back again by the server until it decides to respond.

 The cloudlet client starts to activate long polling immediately after transmitting the application package to the cloudlet server.
-The cloudlet server sends progress status notifications to the cloudlet client, indicating the server action to be performed next, such as decompression.
+The cloudlet server sends progress status notifications to the cloudlet client, indicating the server action to be performed next.
+The stages on the server side are validation (integrity check), decompression and execution of the offloaded application.
 The user of the mobile device can therefore track the status of application deployment, which otherwise would not be possible

 The Jetty HTTP framework supports long polling through a concept called Continuations.
 A continuation encapsulates an HTTP request and suspends it.
 When the corresponding response is sent then the continuation is considered completed.

 In our implementation the long polling client is the EventListener class, which is a subclass of Thread.
 The status code of an HTTP response determines how the response is handled.
-A status that is not in the 400 to 410 range causes the EventListener to issue a new GET request.
-Listing 3 shows an excerpt of the EventListener source code.
+A status that is neither 400 (“ERROR” status in Listing 1) nor 410 (“FINISH” status) causes the EventListener to issue a new GET request.
+Listing 1 shows an excerpt of the EventListener source code.